 4. Tuck Your Child to Bed

 Read him a bedtime story.
 Or simply tell him about your childhood, one story a day.
 It takes only fifteen minutes every day but you build a lifetime of memories.
-If you are always busy, how about commit to tucking him in once or twice every week.
+If you are always busy, how about committing to tucking him in once or twice every week.
 Build a routine that your child can look forward to.

 5. Have Meals Together